Holiday in Cornwall

-Woodland Lodges are luxury holiday homes in the grounds of The Cornwall Hotel in St Austell.
+These luxury holiday homes are situated in private spa grounds in St Austell.
 Every lodge has been furnished by an award-winning interior design team, and some lodges have private hot tubs.
 Guests are welcome to use the hotel’s incredible glass-walled infinity pool, while the spa is every bit as luxe as you would expect of a gold standard resort.

 Holiday Park in Cornwall